cardboardwm/cardboard/man/cutter.1.md

 # DESCRIPTION
-**cutter** is the companion program of the Cardboard compositor, which allows the user to send actions to , get information from and configure the compositor.
+**cutter** is the companion program of the Cardboard compositor, which allows the user to send actions to, get information from and configure the compositor.
 **cutter** in nature is similar to **i3msg** on i3, **swaymsg** on Sway and **bspc** on bspwm.